A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

-Chen et al. \cite{chen2019self} used the predictive self-supervision in GANs training for the first time.
-They adopt the rotation prediction as the expanding task to prevent the discriminator from forgetting.
+Chen et al. \cite{chen2019self} introduced the predictive self-supervision in GANs training.
+Authors adopt the rotation prediction as the expanding task to prevent the discriminator from forgetting.
 Besides, plenty of other prediction tasks have also been proposed to improve the discrimination.
 Huang et al. \cite{huang2020fx} exploit the feature exchange to make the discriminator learn the proper feature structure of natural images.
 Baykal et al. \cite{baykal2020deshufflegan} introduce a reshuffling task to randomly arrange the structural blocks of the images, thus helping the discriminator increase its expressive capacity for spatial structure and realistic appearance.
-Different from the methods described above for designing tasks at the image or feature level, Patel et al. \cite{patel2021lt} propose a self-supervised task with latent transformation detection, which identifies whether the latent transformation applied in the given pair is the same as that of the other pair.
+Contrary to the methods for designing tasks at the image or feature level, Patel et al. \cite{patel2021lt} propose a self-supervised task with latent transformation detection, which identifies whether the latent transformation applied in the given pair is the same as that of the other pair.
 All above methods have designed different self-supervised tasks, and their loss functions can be formulated as: